arubertoson/mampy/docs/index.rst

 new Maya APIs.
 Mostly to access the datatypes the new API provides which are easier to work with than the old api objects.

 .. note::
-    This module is a work in progress.
+    This package is a work in progress.
 Features are added when needed so classes are most likely incomplete.
-But this goes hand in hand with my lightweight philosophy.
-No need to create functions that "might" be useful one day.
+But this goes hand in hand with my lightweight philosophy, no need to create functions that *might* be useful one day.

 User Guide